imabd645/MaazX/README.md

-# 🦁 MaazX Autonomous AI Agent — v3.10 (Enterprise Master Manual)
+# 🦁 MaazX Autonomous AI Agent — v3.10

 **MaazX** is a production-grade, fully autonomous AI engineering agent.
-It resides directly on your hardware, bridging the intelligence of frontier Large Language Models (DeepSeek, Gemini, OpenAI) with the raw power of your local operating system.
+It resides directly on your hardware, bridging the intelligence of frontier Large Language Models (DeepSeek, Gemini, OpenAI) with the raw power of your local operating system.You can control it through **Localhost** ,**Whatsapp**.
+It can become your Whatsapp assistant and can reply to messages and also read your mails and summarise them for you

 Unlike traditional chat interfaces, MaazX is an **active participant** in your development cycle.
 It doesn't just suggest code; it reads your filesystem, interprets logic patterns, executes PowerShell commands, manages your Git state, and communicates results through encrypted WhatsApp and Gmail channels.
 This document serves as the absolute authority on its internal architecture, tool capabilities, and operational protocols.